kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 for end users to set the key of labels used to group Pods belonging to the same workloads.
 Scheduler plugin will obtain the value from the pod labels by the key and consider pods with the same key-value as a group .
-Then the spreading will include pods belonging to the same group.
+Then the spreading will apply to pods belonging to the same group.
 This will allow end users to set the keys to the labels whose values user doesn't know before creating the pod like `revisions` in rolling upgrades.